luckynumberke7in/start-0.1.0-alpha/README.md

-**NOTE:** This fork was created to update the cargo-leptos template to work with 0.1.0-alpha, and was forked into the main branch, but quickly became obsolete as cargo-leptos and leptos are changing very rapidly.
+**NOTE:** This fork was created to update the cargo-leptos template to work with 0.1.0-alpha, and was merged into the main branch, but quickly became obsolete as cargo-leptos and leptos are changing very rapidly.
 I will hold off on updating this for now.

 # Leptos Starter Template